Should You Load Your Tax Refund to a Gift Card?

 Putting your tax refund on a gift card has pros and cons

 A tax refund can be a financial windfall if you need money to shore up your emergency fund, pay for home repairs or you want to make a dent in your debt.
 There's more than one way to receive a refund, including direct deposit, getting a paper check or with some tax preparers, getting a refund gift card or prepaid debit card.
 As you gear up to file your taxes, here's what you need to know about refund gift cards and prepaid debit cards.

-What Is a Tax Refund Gift Card?
+Tax Refund Gift Card

 A refund gift card is simply a gift card that you load your tax refund onto.
 Two of the largest tax preparers, H&R Block and TurboTax, have offered or currently offer refund gift cards as an option for tax filers.
 Specifically, the gift card in question is an Amazon gift card.
 Essentially, when you file your return you're given the choice to use some or all of your refund to purchase a gift card from Amazon.

 As of January 2019, TurboTax discontinued their gift card program in lieu of a tax refund prepaid debit card program.
 But you can still take advantage of the Amazon gift card promotion through H&R Block.
 And, when you use your refund for the gift card option, H&R Block gives you a 5% bonus that's automatically added to your card.

 Pros and Cons of Tax Refund Gift Cards

 No associated setup fee.